Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel hp-adaptive sparse grid collocation algorithm with spatial refinement for piecewise smooth functions with kinks along certain manifolds.
-Both the greedy and the kink detection approach perform equally well for three benchmark problems.
-Classical h-methods with multi-linear hierarchical basis functions or fixed maximum polynomial degree are clearly outperformed for higher dimensions with respect to the number of grid points necessary to achieve a certain accuracy as well as the corresponding computing time.
+In this paper, we have developed a novel $hp$-adaptive sparse grid collocation algorithm with spatial refinement for piecewise smooth functions with kinks along certain manifolds.
+Both the greedy and the kink detection approach perform equally well for three benchmark problems with continuous functions.
+In these cases, classical (isotropic) $h$-methods with multi-linear hierarchical basis functions or fixed maximum polynomial degree are clearly outperformed for higher dimensions with respect to the number of grid points necessary to achieve a certain accuracy as well as the corresponding computing time.
 The comparatively simple greedy strategy to select optimal local polynomial degrees works very efficient and robust.
 The kink detection algorithm has the potential for further improvements as can be seen for the high-dimensional Genz problem, but comes with the burden of an additional appropriate choice of the threshold parameter $w_{kink}$.
+The anisotropic $h$-method with quadratic basis functions performs well in terms of accuracy per number of grid points, but often needs significantly higher computing time to detect important components and to check for admissible points.
+Its advantage in high dimensions with strong anisotropy is obvious as well as its deficiencies for the discontinuous function considered.
+Here, the $hp$-greedy method combines the merit of using linear polynomials in the neighborhood of the discontinuity and higher order polynomials elsewhere.

 In future work, we will apply our stochastic collocation method to real gas network problems, where regulations of the gas flow yields kinks in certain quantities of interest as e.g. the maximum pressure over time at delivery exits.
 Efficient approximations of such quantities in higher dimensions will be one of the key steps to solve stochastic optimal control problems with probabilistic constraints.